michaelsatumba/Calorie-Map-Web/README.md

 ## My process

-HTMl, then CSS, then JS, added bootstrap.
+HTML, then CSS, then JS, added bootstrap.

 ### Built with